West Lake,the tea hills,Longjing in the leaf.

 The temple before the day groups.

 Lingyin Temple is one of China's largest Buddhist monasteries, with Song-era stone Buddhas carved into the cliff face on the approach.
-We're at the cliff before the gates open, then inside for the morning chanting.
-The day groups arrive after we're already at the third hall.
+We are at the cliff before the gates open, then inside for the morning chanting.
+The day groups arrive after we are already at the third hall.

 The Shanghai

-Other side of Shanghai by high-speed rail.
-The lake city paired with the garden city, two complete contrasts in a three-night swing.
+The other side of Shanghai by high-speed rail.
+Lake city and garden city, two contrasts in a three-night swing.

 Read this experience